anasrana/ems-practicals/docs/linear-regression.md

 Fit a simple linear model to the two data sets supplied (`lr_data1.Rdata` and `lr_data2.Rdata`).
 In both files the $(x,y)$ data is saved in two vectors, $x$ and $y$.

-Download the data from Canvas, you can read it into `R` and plot it with the following commands:
+Download the data (see above), you can read it into `R` and plot it with the following commands:

 ```{.r .numberLines}